FAQ

 Common search Is DAGKnight live?

-No. DAGKnight is a research and upgrade direction, not current mainnet behavior.
+No. DAGKnight is a research and upgrade direction.
+Current mainnet behavior uses GHOSTDAG.

 Common search Does Kaspa have smart contracts?

-Not as a mature live app environment.
+No mature Kaspa-native programmability on mainnet yet.
 The near-term path runs through Toccata and later vProgs.

 Common search What is GHOSTDAG?